Dallas Cowboys vs. Washington Football Team NFL Week 14 Odds, Plays and Insights for December 12, 2021

 - Against the spread, Washington is 5-7-0 this season.

-- The Football Team have covered the spread once this year when underdogs by 4 points or more (in five chances).
+- The Football Team have been underdogs by 3.5 points or more five times this season and covered the spread once.

-- Washington has eclipsed the over/under in 41.7% of its opportunities this year (five times in 12 games with a set point total).
+- Washington's games this season have gone over the point total in 41.7% of its opportunities (five times in 12 games with a set point total).

-- When Washington records more than 22.3 points, it is 3-1 against the spread and 4-0 overall.
+- Washington is 3-1 against the spread and 4-0 overall when the team scores more than 22.3 points.

-- When Washington totals over 372.5 yards, the team is 1-3 against the spread and 2-2 overall.
+- In games that Washington picks up over 372.5 yards, the team is 1-3 against the spread and 2-2 overall.

-- The Football Team have turned the ball over 17 times, six fewer times than the Cowboys have forced turnovers (23).
+- The Football Team have 17 giveaways this season, while the Cowboys have 23 takeaways.

 Home and road insights